If you want to work as a Camp Counselor at Summer Camp in America, you don’t need to be a student at University.

 Find out more about becoming a Camp Counselor here.

 If you’re looking for a Support Staff role then you need to be a student currently enrolled in a Degree length course with a minimum duration of two years.

 Find out more about Support Staff jobs here.

-To be eligible for the programme, you need to live in one of the following: the UK, Ireland, Germany, Denmark, Sweden, Norway, Finland, or Iceland.
+To be eligible for the programme, you need to live in one of the following: the UK, Ireland, Germany, Spain, Denmark, Sweden, Norway, Finland, or Iceland.

 USA Summer Camp have offices based in the UK and Ireland, but we have team members in the countries listed above.

 Any experience you have working with children will be a bonus – from voluntary groups, sports clubs, or work experience – but it’s not totally necessary.
 Even having a younger sibling can help your profile stand out!

 Camps typically hire people based on their personality and their skills.
 So if you’re an expert football coach, trainable or qualified lifeguard, or you have another specialist skill then Summer Camps will be interested in hiring you.